 The produce aisle is usually the sweet spot for all things one-ingredient.
 For example, apples, oranges, kale, spinach, and broccoli are all considered one-ingredient foods.

 Additionally, food labels can help you compare one food with the other.
-Which is something I do often.
 For example, if I am not sure which brand of beans I want to purchase, I look through the ingredients list to see if there are any additional ingredients I don’t need or want.

 Find Alternatives To Your Favorite Junk Foods